liyan2015/SUMO-RL-MobiCharger/README.md

 <!-- start intro -->

 SUMO-RL-MobiCharger provides an OpenAI-gym-like environment for the implementation of RL-based mobile charger dispatching methods on the [SUMO](https://github.com/eclipse/sumo) simulator.
-The fetures of this environment are three-fold:
+The fetures of this environment are four-fold:

 - A simple and customizable interface to work with Reinforcement Learning for Dispatching of Mobile Chargers on city-scale transportation network with SUMO
 - Compatibility with OpenAI-gym and popular RL libraries such as [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) and [RL Baselines3 Zoo](https://github.com/DLR-RM/rl-baselines3-zoo)